Instant Pot basmati rice is easy to make, and faster than on a stovetop. Use this recipe to make perfect fluffy white or brown basmati rice!

 - Typical ratio for making basmati rice in the Instant Pot is 1 to 1.25 (rice to water) when cooking.
 Although for firmer, al dente rice, add just 1 cup water.

-- I have found that 7 minutes for white basmati works best as any less does not allow for all water to be absorbed into the rice and the bottom of the pan is slightly wet and sticky.
+- I have found that 6 minutes for white basmati works best as any less does not allow for all water to be absorbed into the rice and the bottom of the pan is slightly wet and sticky.
+For brown basmati rice: Pressure Cook at High Pressure for 18 minutes.

 *The information shown below is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist's advice.